EmilyDSarani/lab-02-guess-number/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+Need to Create some sort of thing where the user can input their number guess, still get 2 more chances, and then see the correct number.
+Figure out how to do a reset button as well.

+HTML:
+Buttons- One to press for Guess, One to press for Reset Number Input

+State:
+The Guesses Reaminign (3-2-1-)
+The correct answr (reset will change this)

+Javascript:
+ON click it will be too high, too low, just right.
+Retuen 1 (too high), 0 (just right), -1 (too low)